-The Department of Educational Leadership is pleased to announce a graduate-level certificate program in web-based learning.
-This certificate offers students an opportunity to gain expertise in the areas of designing and developing web-based learning environments.
+Instructional Technology offers a graduate-level certificate program in web-based learning.
+This certificate offers students an opportunity to gain expertise in the areas of designing and developing web-based learning environments within corporations, non-profit organizations, healthcare, higher education, and K-12 education.

-The curriculum for the certificate program combines a study of instructional systems design with project management and media-development skills, such as web-page design, digital video, course management systems, and other areas.
-“These are the products and processes that corporations are using on a daily basis,” said Dr. David Knowlton, a faculty member in Instructional Technology.
-Specifically, the courses for the certificate program are as follows:
+The curriculum for the certificate program combines a study of instructional systems design with project management and media-development skills, such as website design and digital video production.
+The courses for the certificate program are as follows:

 Principles of Instructional Technology (IT 500)